 - Wanting the latest news about a local or national issue?
 Because it has become increasingly difficult to find honest and accurate news reporting, intelligent information consumers must consider the possible "bias" of both the news reporter and the news organization as a whole.
 Consider issue stakeholders and consult a variety of resources covering the same issue in order to get a well rounded perspective.
 In addition, Fake News has become viral and often unrecognizeable on the internet.
 See information under Fake News Title below.

-- By creating a search plan before searching, you'll be saving yourself a lot of work in the long run!
+- By creating a search plan before searching, you'll be saving yourself a lot of work in the long run.
+See Search Plan Cheat Sheet above.

 - We've grown accustomed to using google for all of our search needs, however there are better choices, especiially for academic purposes.
 See Databases & Reference E-books, Current News Sources, Primary Source Portals, General Reference and Statistical Data or the Library's Catalog